gaperton/Type-R/docsource/10_Events.md

 ### eventSource.off([event], [callback], [context])

-Remove a previously-bound callback function from an object.
+Remove a previously bound callback function from an object.
 If no context is specified, all of the versions of the callback with different contexts will be removed.
 If no callback is specified, all callbacks for the event will be removed.
 If no event is specified, callbacks for all events will be removed.

     // Removes just the `onChange` callback.
     object.off("change", onChange);